December 20

 Born into an impoverished family, entirely self-educated, including fluency in both

-Latin and Greek, she so impressed Montaigne that he named her his "fille d'alliance" - "adopted daughter" is not actually a very precise translation, but it’s the one generally... adopted.
-The trouble is, Christians and post-Christians don’t have an equivalent to Montaigne’s intention, and most of them don’t even know that he was Jewish.
+Montaigne’s intention, and most of them don’t even know that he was Jewish.
 In Hebrew, when a learned man acquires a student, a Talmid, or in this case a Talmidah, they do so with a "Brit", which is a "covenant", a formal agreement.
 So "fille d’alliance" is as close as you can get in French to "Bat Brit", and "research assistant" or even "intern", would therefore be more accurate as a contemporary equivalent.

 1929

-A decade and more ago (the pun, actually the double-pun, is sadly inevitable), I was living in Toronto, and among the several splendid buildings that were being put up at the time, to enhance the city's aspiration to be taken seriously as a cultural centre, the good Jack Diamond, when not refurbishing and expanding my school at ridiculously low cost, was building the city's magnificent Opera House, while his old Jewish friend Frank Owen Goldberg, now known as Frank Gehry, was doing something rather less conventionally traditional or traditionally conventional, to the AGO, the Art Gallery of Ontario: "a landing-pad for an alien spacecraft", was the generally favoured description, though most people presumed that the spacecraft, in the end, had crashed.
+Jack Diamond, when not refurbishing and expanding my school at ridiculously low cost, was building the city's magnificent Opera House, while his old Jewish friend Ephraim Owen Goldberg, now known as Frank Gehry, was doing something rather less conventionally traditional or traditionally conventional, to the AGO, the Art Gallery of Ontario: "a landing-pad for an alien spacecraft", was the generally favoured description, though most people presumed that the spacecraft, in the end, had crashed.

-The outside of the AGO is indeed shocking, and may even leave you wondering if he "borrowed" the idea from the spacecraft that landed safely in the courtyard of the Louvre (click here to see it); inside the use of space is simply fantastic, even better than the Guggenheim Museum in Bilbao, which he also built - similar in the way it manages to pour light in through every nook and cranny, but the Bilbao doesn't have those staircases and walkways, nor that absolutely gorgeous fir (who builds in fir, for g-d's sake!)
+The outside of the AGO is indeed shocking, and may even leave you wondering if he "borrowed" the idea from the spacecraft that landed safely in the courtyard of the Louvre (click here to see it); inside the use of space is simply fantastic, even better than the Guggenheim Museum in Bilbao, which he also built - similar in the way it manages to pour light in through every nook and cranny, but the Bilbao doesn't have those staircases and walkways, nor that absolutely gorgeous fir (who builds in fir, for g-d's sake!).
 Nor does Bilbao have the two great holes that Toronto has, an enormous collection of those two great holes indeed (a Henry Mre sculpture of Trnt would of course require Three Large Hles), though I understand - with deep regrets - that Henry and the Mre are going to remain inside, but the splendiferous bronze "Large Two Forms", which have provided an adventure playground for visiting scoolchildren for decades, have been removed.
-The other Frankly great among architects, Lloyd Wright, would never have allowed this sacrilege.
+The other Frankly great among architects, Lloyd Wright, would never have allowed this sacrilege.*

 FG was born today in 1929.